Smart-Vision-Lights/Arduino-LightManager/README.md

-= Light Manager Library for Arduino =
+# Light Manager Library for Arduino

-Makes controlling lights with an Arduino IDE compatible devices easier by providing pre-made methods for controlling lights such as lightOn, lightOff, and strobe.
+LightManager makes controlling lights with an Arduino IDE compatible devices easy by providing pre-made methods for controlling lights.

+Methods:
+- lightOn
+- lightOff
+- strobe

+## Installation
+To install the library:

+1. Download the .zip folder attached to the latest release. **DO NOT UNZIP THE FOLDER!**
+2. Open the sketch you want to include the library in.
+3. Select 'add a .zip library' (Sketch -> Include library -> Add a .zip library).
+4. Select the .zip from the location you downloaded it to.

 For more information about our products, please visit https://smartvisionlights.com

-== License ==
+## License
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either